noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/7/2021 21:50 **Francesca**: i will stop to take your asshole totally fucked with this electronic weapon.
 Francesca violate me continuously.

+- 5/7/2021 05:37 Dream injection with heavy threats, death threats from Mafias. **Francesca**, obviously, present.
+She never sleeps.
+Never.
+What kind of drugs does she consumes? **Andreu** also, but I know that he is an addicted.
+They think, in them sick brain, that I will stop.
+They think that a court will send them to psychiatric. **They are terrorist.** They consume drug but they do it to be absolved for mental sickness in a judgment for massacre.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)